 Current legislation allows non-EU/EEA students who graduate with a master’s degree from Maynooth University to remain in Ireland for 24 months to seek employment in Ireland.

-Students engaged in full-time study are permitted to work 40 hours per week only during the months of June, July, August and September and from 15th December to 15th January inclusive; at other times, a maximum of 20 hours per week may be worked.
+Students engaged in full-time study are permitted to work 40 hours per week only during the months of June, July, August and September and from 15th December to 15th January inclusive.
+At other times, students may work up to 20 hours per week.
+Detailed information may be found here.

 Scholarship opportunities for international students:

-One of our four Edgeworth Graduate Student Scholarships is reserved for a non-EU student.
+Two of our four Edgeworth Graduate Student Scholarships are reserved for non-EU students.

 International students are also eligible for the university’s Taught Master’s Scholarship.